Risk Factors for Prostate Cancer

 These differences may be due to the interplay of genetic, environmental, and social influences (such as access to health care), which may affect the development and progression of the disease.
 Differences in screening practices have also had a substantial influence on prostate cancer incidence, by permitting prostate cancer to be diagnosed in some patients before symptoms develop or before abnormalities on physical examination are detectable.
 An analysis of population-based data from Sweden suggested that a diagnosis of prostate cancer in one brother leads to an early diagnosis in a second brother using prostate-specific antigen (PSA) screening.
 This may account for an increase in prostate cancer diagnosed in younger men that was evident in nationwide incidence data.
 A genetic contribution to prostate cancer risk has been documented, but knowledge of the molecular genetics of prostate cancer is still limited.
 Malignant transformation of prostate epithelial cells and progression of prostate carcinoma are likely to result from a complex series of initiation and promotional events under both genetic and environmental influences.Risk Factors for Prostate Cancer

 Age is an important risk factor for prostate cancer.
 Prostate cancer is rarely seen in men younger than 40 years; the incidence rises rapidly with each decade thereafter.
-For example, the probability of being diagnosed with prostate cancer is 1 in 7,964 for men younger than 40 years, 1 in 37 for men aged 40 through 59 years, 1 in 15 for men aged 60 through 69 years, and 1 in 8 for men aged 70 years and older, with an overall lifetime risk of developing prostate cancer of 1 in 6.
+For example, the probability of being diagnosed with prostate cancer is 1 in 298 for men 49 years or younger, 1 in 43 for men aged 50 through 59 years, 1 in 16 for men aged 60 through 69 years, and 1 in 9 for men aged 70 years and older, with an overall lifetime risk of developing prostate cancer of 1 in 7.Race

 Endogenous hormones, including both androgens and estrogens, likely influence prostate carcinogenesis.
 It has been widely reported that eunuchs and other individuals with castrate levels of testosterone prior to puberty do not develop prostate cancer.
 Some investigators have considered the potential role of genetic variation in androgen biosynthesis and metabolism in prostate cancer risk, including the potential role of the androgen receptor (AR) CAG repeat length in exon 1.
 This modulates AR activity, which may influence prostate cancer risk.
 For example, a meta-analysis reported that AR CAG repeat length greater than or equal to 20 repeats conferred a protective effect for prostate cancer in subsets of men.

 Other nutrients have been studied for their potential influence on prostate cancer risk.
 The effect of selenium and vitamin E in preventing prostate cancer was studied in the Selenium and Vitamin E Cancer Prevention Trial (SELECT).
-This randomized placebo-controlled trial of selenium and vitamin E among 35,533 healthy men found no evidence of a reduction in prostate cancer risk, although a statistically significant increase (hazard ratio [HR], 1.17; 99% confidence interval [CI], 1.004–1.36; P = .008) in prostate cancer with vitamin E supplementation alone was observed.
+This randomized placebo-controlled trial of selenium and vitamin E among 35,533 healthy men found no evidence of a reduction in prostate cancer risk, although a statistically significant increase (HR, 1.17; 99% CI, 1.004–1.36; P = .008) in prostate cancer with vitamin E supplementation alone was observed.
 The absolute increased risk associated with vitamin E supplementation compared to placebo after more than 7 years of follow-up was 1.6 per 1,000 person years.

-(Refer to the PDQ summary on Prevention of Prostate Cancer for more information.)Multiple Primaries
+(Refer to the PDQ summary on Prevention of Prostate Cancer for more information about risk factors for prostate cancer in the general population.)Multiple Primaries

 The underlying etiology of developing a second primary cancer after prostate cancer may be related to various factors.
 Some of the observed excess risks could be associated with prior radiation therapy.
 Radiation therapy as the initial treatment for prostate cancer was found to increase the risk of bladder and rectal cancers and cancer of the soft tissues.
 More than 50% of the small intestine tumors were carcinoid malignancies, suggesting possible hormonal influences.
 The excess of pancreatic cancer may be due to mutations in BRCA2, which predisposes to both.
 The risk of melanoma was most pronounced in the first year of follow-up after diagnosis, raising the possibility that this is the result of increased screening and surveillance.